 Cinema newsreels and television had been reporting news with text, sound, moving and still images and informational graphics for nearly a century.
 However, newspapers in the U.S. acted like they had just discovered America.
 They gave their “discovery” a new name despite the fact that the natives knew it was there all along.
 “Multimedia” is now applied to almost any kind of digital storytelling.

 With multimedia you put many forms to work telling the story, and place them all on one channel.
-Think about a complex Web publication like the New York Times’ now infamous Snowfall: The Avalanche at Tunnel Creek piece from early last year.
+Think about a complex Web publication like the New York Times’ now infamous Snowfall: The Avalanche at Tunnel Creek piece.
 This is a clear example of multimedia storytelling at an advanced state.
 They use text, photographs, video, maps and interaction to tell that story, but it’s all on one Website.
 Though it has its weaknesses, Snowfall was so groundbreaking at launch that its name is now a verb.
 “To snowfall” something is to produce a Web-based story using the same aesthetics, and the Times continues to polish that style with packages like Tomato Can Blues and Extra Virgin Suicide.
 The Times isn’t alone either.
 Others like the Seattle Times’ Sea Change are equally impressive examples of multimedia storytelling.

 Multimedia = One story, many forms, one channel.